Ismaak47/MavenguLife-/implementation_plan.md

 - Confirm the 4-step structure is present in every response.
 - Check the tone for the "Mixed" balance (e.g., "Inaweza kuelekea kama...", "Katika mifumo ya maarifa...").
 - Ensure profile data (Life Path 4, 741 Hz) is still correctly integrated.
+- **Uchawi Verification**:
+    - Test queries about "uchawi" to ensure the 5-step structure is followed.
+    - Verify that the AI never says "umerogwa" or confirms witchcraft.
+    - Check that the dashboard card displays a symbolic/educational result.